tonyfast/media/docs/mmxxi/september/mermaid_is_cool.md

     is :1d, 2d
     cool :1d
 ```
+its 2021, ten years since the 2020 blip, and 7 years since i first wrote about [**mermaid** diagrams] in 2014.[^0] it feels like hearing an old song for the time; i keep playing it on repeat.

 you can explore the [hackmd docs] for [all the cool features] they provide; *seriously y'all gotta take the time to brush up*. we're just going to focus on **mermaid**.